AndresSArias/PowerUp-Reto-microserviceUsers/README.md

 <div align="center">
 <h3 align="center">PRAGMA POWER-UP</h3>
   <p align="center">
     In this challenge I am going to design the backend of a system that centralizes the services and orders of a restaurant chain that has different branches in the city.
-This is Microservice of Users, this services resolve the HU1.
+This is Microservice of Users, this services resolve the HU1 and it is complement for resolve HU2, HU3 in the Plazoleta microservice.
   </p>
 </div>